RWTH-LTT/pbaesa/examples/README.md

 To run these examples, you need:
 1. A Brightway25 project with ecoinvent data
-2. The pb-aesa package installed
+2. The pbaesa package installed
 3. Required dependencies (bw2data, bw2calc, pandas, matplotlib, etc.)
 4. For the notebook: Jupyter notebook or JupyterLab